ryu-ryuk/porterm/README.md

 ## Overview

 **porterm** (PORTfolio + TERMinal) is a modern, Catppuccin-themed terminal portfolio and resume viewer.
-It features animated banners, a dynamic About section, clickable project links, markdown resume rendering, and a clean, centered UI—built for developers who care about style and clarity in the terminal.
+It features animated banners, a dynamic About section, clickable project links, markdown resume rendering, and a clean, centered UI—built for developers who want to flex on others ;)

 ---